Key stages covered

 Don’t go it alone.
 Find allies.

 Build a coalition of people who see the same problems and are willing to be early adopters.
-These connections allow you move faster and easier.
+These connections act as a force multiplier, reinforcing accessibility as a mainstream value of the organization.

 Identifying and communicating with relevant parts of your enterprise also prevents any accusations of crossing boundaries into someone else’s territory.
 Be sensitive to groups that are protective of their parts of the company, and assure others you have the same goals.